wannamakeudance/redux-design-pattern/README.md

+This artile is to explain how to design a simple redux step by step.

-### 0. Create a function named CreateStore which has two parameters, and returns a null object
+### 0. Create a function named CreateStore which has two parameters and returns a null object

 ```javascript
 const createStore = (reducer, initValue) => {